gagolews/stringi/devel/sphinx/rapi/stri_sub.md

 If `from` is a two-column matrix, then these two columns are used as `from` and `to`, respectively, unless the second column is named `length`.
 In such a case anything passed explicitly as `to` or `length` is ignored.
 Such types of index matrices are generated by [`stri_locate_first`](stri_locate.md) and [`stri_locate_last`](stri_locate.md).
 If extraction based on [`stri_locate_all`](stri_locate.md) is needed, see [`stri_sub_all`](stri_sub_all.md).

 In `stri_sub`, out-of-bound indexes are silently corrected.
 If `from` \> `to`, then an empty string is returned.
-Negative `length` results in the corresponding output being `NA`.
+By default, negative `length` results in the corresponding output being `NA`, see `ignore_negative_length`, though.

 In `stri_sub<-`, some configurations of indexes may work as substring \'injection\' at the front, back, or in middle.
 Negative `length` does not alter the corresponding input string.

 If both `to` and `length` are provided, `length` has priority over `to`.

-Note that for some Unicode strings, the extracted substrings might not be well-formed, especially if input strings are not NFC-normalized (see [`stri_trans_nfc`](stri_trans_nf.md)), include byte order marks, Bidirectional text marks, and so on.
+Note that for some Unicode strings, the extracted substrings might not be well-formed, especially if input strings are not normalized (see [`stri_trans_nfc`](stri_trans_nf.md)), include byte order marks, Bidirectional text marks, and so on.
 Handle with care.

 ## Value